 Black-Diamond Runs at Powderhorn Resort

-Local favorites at Powderhorn Resort are two ski runs dubbed "Hooligan" and "Bear Claw".
+Two local favorite runs at Powderhorn Resort are dubbed "Hooligan" and "Bear Claw".
 The trails are about 2,400 feet long and represent a significant expansion of Powderhorn's expert terrain.

-Four lifts -- including one quad, two doubles and a new "magic carpet" ride that slides along the surface like a moving sidewalk in an airport -- carry guests to various parts of the mountain.
-Skiers and snowboarders flock to Powderhorn in fairly equal numbers and both happily coexist on the slopes.
+Four lifts – including one quad, two doubles and a new "magic carpet" ride that slides along the surface like a moving sidewalk in an airport – carry guests to various parts of the mountain.
+Skiers and snowboarders alike flock to Powderhorn in and both happily coexist on the slopes.

 Powderhorn Resort also has about 10 miles of snowshoe trails, and for snowshoers who want more, the resort is only a short drive from a vast network of cross-country ski and snowshoe trails on top of Grand Mesa.